 -

 Spot problems before they happen.
-A good copilot can notice trends in your projects or sprints, flagging potential risks or bottlenecks before they turn into major headaches.
+A good copilot can notice trends in your projects or sprints, flagging potential risks or bottlenecks so you can maintain a steady pace.

 It's not about replacing people.
 The idea is to free them up from the manual, repetitive tasks so they can focus on creative problem-solving and building great things.